tharun8252/honeytoken-project/README.md

-# Honeytoken Generation and Monitoring System using LLM
+# Honeytoken Generation and Monitoring System using SLM

 ## Overview